 At Diversified Spaces, we’re all about hands-on learning.
-From whipping up a cake in FACE class, building a wood bench in the workshop or conducting science experiments in the lab, it’s important to encourage students to think like an inventor, and experiment and try new things – even if they make mistakes!
+From whipping up a cake in Family and Consumer Sciences (FACS) class, building a wood bench in the workshop or conducting science experiments in the lab, it’s important to encourage students to think like an inventor, and experiment and try new things – even if they make mistakes!
 After all, many life-changing inventions were accidentally created by everyday people.
 Just take a look at some of our favorites:

 1. The Slinky